 by laptop computers, tablets, cellular telephones and other wired or wireless data transmission and recording devices.
 To effectuate the purpose of this rule, such devices are prohibited in the Courthouse, except as provided in this rule.

 (b) Anyone found using equipment to record or transmit court proceedings in violation of this rule shall be subject to prosecution for Contempt.

-(c) Access to the Judicial Office Facility shall not be denied to the following persons possessing cellular telephones, personal digital assistants and/or laptop computers equipped with cameras or recoding capabilities:
+(c) Access to the Judicial Office Facility shall not be denied to the following persons possessing cellular telephones, laptop computers, tablets and other wired or wireless data transmission and recording devices. equipped with cameras or recording capabilities:

-c.
-Licensed attorneys upon presentation of a current valid Attorney Registration and Disciplinary Commission card;
+3. Licensed attorneys upon presentation of a current valid Attorney Registration

-Except for the above, nothing in the rule shall impinge on the authority of the Sheriff of DuPage County to deny access to any person possessing cellular telephones, personal digital assistants and/or laptop computers in the interest of preserving public safety. (amended 08/01/10)
+Except for #6 above, nothing in the rule shall impinge on the authority of the Sheriff of DuPage County to deny access to any person possessing cellular telephones, laptop computers and other wired or wireless transmission and recording devices in the interest of preserving public

 (d) The provisions of Rule 1.30 (a) and (b), shall apply with regard to court proceedings, except that:

 (1) Court Reporting Services Employees may make recordings of courtroom proceedings in the performance of their regular duties;